 As the number of uninsured and under-insured grows, so does the need for charity care.
-Because of the high costs of health care and insurance, hospitals are bearing a significant portion of the financial burden imposed by this population - nearly \$137 million in 2018.
+Because of the high costs of health care and insurance, hospitals are bearing a significant portion of the financial burden imposed by this population - more than \$131 million in 2017- and that amount continues to grow each year.